Creating Soundproof Ceilings

 Of course!
 But only to a point.
 Remember that sound waves travel both structurally and air born.
 Any two rooms that share common contact will deliver sound waves back and forth regardless of your best attempts to block it from happening.
 Thus the need for isolation clips.
 The perimeter walls upstairs and downstairs are connection points that will bleed noise structurally around your treatment.
 Air born leakage points include light canister cutouts, fire detector cutouts, ventilation systems, plumbing fixtures inside your surfaces, anywhere that air can travel, the noise will come with it.
-Due to these mediums, there is no “cure” to soundproofing a ceiling.
+Due to these mediums, there is no “cure” to soundproof a ceiling.
 But better control over it?
 Absolutely.

 This depends on how much you minimize the leakage points.
 By adding dB-Bloc and a disconnection in your assembly, using RSIC Clips or other, you could elevate your rating to luxury grade STC Values of 55 or greater.
 You could block up to 90% of the bleeding noise, but if you have cutouts in your ceiling, or soffits carrying plumbing or HVAC, your sound values will begin to decay.
 Results will vary from treatment to treatment based on leakage.
-And that’s ok, as every ceiling soundproofing treatment will have some form of leakage.
+And that’s ok, as every soundproof ceiling treatment will have some form of leakage.
 The goal is to better “control” the bleed of noise, not “cure” it.